HFXLegion/HighDigitSAMs-Ultimate-Compilation/README.md

 ## 💬 FAQ
 #### Do you plan to continue supporting this fork?
 I can't give you an exact answer, but I'll definitely be updating it in a couple of months.

-#### Can you fix 9S32 "Grill Pan" ("Imbir") S-300 TR?
-No, unless i get origin models by Auranis or ERO

 #### Why didn't you make TVM as a way to guide missiles?
 Using only TVM is not realistic (final section is always in SARH mode).
 There is no combined guidance (TVM + SARH) in the game